maggiekami/capstone-client/README.md

-# RENEE CRAFTS store website
+# RENEE CRAFTS store

 Link to back-end repo:
-git@github.com:maggiekami/capstone-server.git
+[Click here](git@github.com:maggiekami/capstone-server.git) to see the back-end repo.

 ## Description

-An online store to allow customers who are interested in purchasing handcrafted items made using crochet from small individual suppliers.
+An online store to allow customers who are interested in purchasing handcrafted items made using crochet from an individual supplier.

-It is usually difficult to find quality and handcrafted products made by individuals and small businesses at a reasonable price.
-The aim is to bring these items into a single store that allows customers to purchase with an easy to use checkout process.

-The customers are people that have interests in finding unique items as a gift to a friend, themselves or their home.

 ## Features